 Speech & Language Therapy:

-Dynamic Therapy offers screenings, evaluations, treatment, and consultations to schools and private agencies in Washington, DC, Maryland, Virginia, Georgia, and Louisiana.
+Dynamic Therapy offers screenings, evaluations, treatment, and consultations to schools and private agencies in Washington, DC, Maryland, Virginia, Georgia, Louisiana, and California.
 Our services include but are not limited to fluency, speech production, language (spoken/written and social aspects of communication), cognition (attention, memory, problem-solving, and executive functioning), voice, resonance, feeding and swallowing, auditory habilitation/rehabilitation, and augmentative and alternative communication.
 We believe in delivering quality assessments and therapy services by constantly adding to and updating our assessments and therapy resources.
 We have a range of standardized and non-standardized assessment tools for all ages and we utilize toys, games, technology as well as traditional pen & paper tasks to develop communication skills and make therapy fun.
 From pediatrics to geriatrics, our skilled providers are there for you through every stage of life.
 Whether you’re looking for consultative or direct support, our full range of services are designed to meet the needs of you and your family.